The Philippines Data Privacy Act of 2012

 The law further states that all instances of personal data breaches require notification to all parties involved, and the law provides the specific requirements for these notifications.
 These requirements include:

 - The information contained in the data breach must be “sensitive” personal information, as defined under the law, or information that could otherwise be for the purposes of identity fraud.

-- There is reasonable belief that unauthorized access or acquisition of sensitive personal information has occurred.
+- There is a reasonable belief that unauthorized access or acquisition of sensitive personal information has occurred.

-- There is real risk to the data subjects involved in the data breach.
+- There is a real risk to the data subjects involved in the data breach.

 - The potential harm to data subjects is deemed serious.

-- The scope and nature of said breach.
+- The scope and nature of the said breach.

-- The personal data that was possibly involved in said breach.
+- The personal data that was possibly involved in the said breach.

 - The measures that were taken by the entity who experienced the data breach to address said data breach.

 - The measures that have been taken to reduce the impact and harm of said data breach.